 There are many ways in which molecular data can be stored, therefore, it is important that the database structure is developed to be compatible with all intended uses of the data.
-For molecular data obtained using next generation sequencing (NGS), the variant call file standard VCFv4.2 can be used.

 4.5 Database model

 The database model should be defined by IT database experts in conjunction with the users of the database.
 As a minimum the database model should contain six core objects: Species; Variety; Marker detection method; Marker; Locus; and Allele.
 For variants obtained from sequencing data, VCF files can be stored in a relational or no SQL database.
 In this case, each database record for a variant has a defined genome version, chromosome, position, reference allele.